-We welcome Raj and Ari to the show, who are collaborating with Eric Church to bring Jypsi Whiskey to life.
+We welcome Raj and Ari to the show, who are collaborating with Eric Church to bring Whiskey Jypsi to life.
 We begin by exploring their personal journeys into the whiskey industry.

 Ari discusses his background in food and winemaking, his time apprenticing in France, and his transition into the world of whiskey.
 He highlights his work at Michigan State University and his passion for exploring the potential of American whiskey.